guireiso/omicscope/docs/input.rst

 Pdata contains a description of each sample analyzed in the workflow.
 Pdata must have at least the following 3 columns: 'Sample', 'Condition', and 'Biological'.

-#. **Sample:** The name of each sample to be analysed, matching those in the first row of the Assay sheet.
+#. **Sample:** The name of each sample to be analyzed, matching those in the first row of the Assay sheet.
 #. **Condition:** Respective group for each sample.
 All technical and biological replicates belonging to an experimental condition should have the same identifier here.
 #. **Biological:** Respective biological replicate for each sample.
 If two or more technical replicates were used for a single biological replicate, those replicates should have the same identifier here.